Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Weyl Group Invariants

 By performing this procedure repeatedly, for any $r$, we have

-These implies that all $\mathbb A_{i,j}$ for $i< j$ are preserved under the Weyl group action. \end{proof} \begin{rem} We want to find new coordinates of the genus 1 surface with one hole where geodesic length functions of the surface are invariant under the new coordinates.
+This implies that all $\mathbb A_{i,j}$ for $i< j$ are preserved under the Weyl group action. \end{proof} \begin{rem} We want to find new coordinates of the once-punctured torus where geodesic length functions of the surface are invariant under the new coordinates.

 Let $x, y, z$ be fixed.
 Consider the equation system